Pepper-Dragon/Proiect_IA4/README.md

 Ideas:
 - You can throw a web like Spider Man, to stick to the walls.
 There is a limit for the length.
 The bigger the ball gets, the longer it gets.

+-Puzzle Elements: Include puzzles or challenges that require the player to strategically use the ball's size or abilities to progress.
+This could involve maneuvering through tight spaces or using the ball's weight to trigger switches.

+-Customization: Allow players to customize their ball with different colors, patterns, or accessories earned through completing levels or achieving milestones.

+-Level editor mode.